Watson-Personal-Assistant/AudioClientSampleCodeJava/README.md

 A number of options are provided with the audio client.

 #### Supported Operating Systems
 The client is developed for Raspberry PI.
-However, with some minor modifications, you can deploy the client on a Windows or Mac OS operating system.
+However, with some minor modifications, you can deploy the client on another type of controller or on a Windows or Mac OS operating system.
 You  might want to run the client locally during testing.
 With a local build, you avoid having to download the client to a remote device and having to debug it remotely each time you make a change to the client.

 #### Using the Eclipse IDE
 You might want to use a Java IDE to more easily modify and debug the audio client code.
 Otherwise, you can use a text editor and maven to build the JAR file.
 The procedure for customizing the audio client uses the Eclipse IDE but any Java IDE can be used.